portal-labs-infrastructure/mcp-server-blog/README.md

 [This MCP Resource Server (Node.js / TypeScript)]
        |  1.
 MCP SDK Middleware (parses request, extracts token)
        |  2. `withWorkspaceAccess` HOC
        |     a.
-Calls `checkWorkspaceAccess` using the userId parsed from the token by the MCP SDK Middleware
+Using the userId associated with the token
+       |     b.
+Validates the user can access the workspace_id in the request
        |  3.
 Tool Handler Execution (interacts with Firestore based on validated context)
        |
        v